Students

 Apprenez-en davantage sur le programme Bâtir un avenir pour les jeunes, y compris les étapes de la demande, les conditions d’éligibilité, la procédure de candidature, les séances d’entretien et d’information, ainsi que la formation en matière de sécurité que vous recevrez.
 Vous entendrez également un ancien diplômé de BFY expliquer pourquoi elle a postulé au programme et poursuit sa future carrière dans la construction.

-• Earn up to three full high school co-operative credits
+• Earn up to 3 high school credits

-• Register as a construction trades pre-apprentice and earn up to 300 hours with the Nova Scotia Apprenticeship Agency
+• Register as a construction trades pre-apprentice and earn up to 300 hours with the Nova Scotia Apprenticeship Agency, that will transfer toward a formal apprenticeship

-• Gain valuable knowledge to help make informed decisions about your future career
+• Gain valuable knowledge to make more informed career decisions

 1. Eligibility